suborbital/docs/website/docs/compute/customizing-functions/code-editor.md

 Assuming the build succeeds, the user can choose to deploy the latest version with the `deploy` button.
 If they choose not to deploy, the draft will be available to them later.

-Until the usÏer deploys the function, it will remain at the previous version.
+Until the user deploys the function, it will remain at the previous version.
 The [API Reference](https://suborbital-compute.readme.io/reference/api-reference) gives you details about the draft and active versions of any function.